MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. From the SC900-Sentinel-RG page, select **Access control (IAM)** from the left navigation panel.

 1. From the Access control page, select **View my access**.
-As MOD Administrator, the current role is Service administrator.
-This will grant you the necessary permissions but it is important to understand the available Sentinel specific roles.
-Close the MOD Administrator assignments window by selecting the **X** on the top-right corner of the window.
+For the Azure subscription provided to you by the Authorized Lab Hoster, a custom role has been defined that will give you access to manage all necessary resources, as shown in the description.
+It is important, however, to understand the available Sentinel specific roles.
+Close the assignments window by selecting the **X** on the top-right corner of the window.

     1. From the Access control page, select **+Add**, then select **Add role assignment**.

     1. The Add role assignment window opens.
-In the search box, enter **Microsoft Sentinel** to view the 4 roles associated with Microsoft Sentinel.
+In the search box, enter **Microsoft Sentinel** to view the 5 built-in roles associated with Microsoft Sentinel.
     1. From any of the roles listed, select **view** to the view the details of that role.
 As a best practice you should assign the least privilege required for the role.

     1. Close the window by select the **X** on the top-right corner of the window.